cuatromedios/kusikusi3/README.md

 # KusiKusi PHP

 ## Introduction
-KusiKusi _(spider in Quechuan)_ is a boilerplate for creating **API-first applications based on hierarchical data**, like the data found on most websites (home / section / page).
+KusiKusi _(spider in Quechuan)_ is a framework for creating **API-first applications based on hierarchical data**, like the data found on most websites (home / section / page).
 KusiKusi can be used as the backend for web sites, web applications, mobile apps or platforms containing all of them.
 KusiKusi also has components to build server generated websites.

 #### Objetive